What Are Mentorship Programs? Definition, Types & Use Cases

 • A lack of engagement and participation: This may be one of the most common problems we’ve heard.
 Your mentorship programs can become stagnant if participants, especially mentors, aren’t fully committed or don’t recognize the personal and professional value of being involved.

-• Inadequate support from executive leadership: Without the support from organizational leaders, your mentoring programs can struggle to gain traction in the company, resulting in the objectives of your programs not being complete.
+• Inadequate support from executive leadership: Without the support from leadership, your mentoring programs can struggle to gain traction within the company.
+This often results in the program objectives not being met or completed.

 • A failure to monitor program data and make needed adjustments: If your mentorship program isn’t flexible and can’t adapt based on feedback and measured outcomes, you will struggle to find any real success.
 Doubly so if you aren’t monitoring your program regularly and making as-needed adjustments, even in the middle of your program cycles.

 If any of these sound like something you’ve experienced, hopefully, you can take some comfort in knowing it’s not just you.
-I’ve personally spoken to learning and development leaders who feel at the end of wits trying to figure out how to navigate around many of these issues.
+We’ve personally spoken to L&D leaders who feel at the end of wits trying to figure out how to navigate around many of these issues.

-More of than not, they’re encountering these issues when they’re running manual programs that require too much personal input.
+More often than not, they are encountering these issues when running manual programs that require too much personal input.
 Juggling too many tasks usually means something gets either ignored or underserved, creating program-wide problems that weren’t easy to predict.

-Mentorship programs enhance organizational culture and improve employee retention and engagement.
-They also act as a method of knowledge transfer, innovation, and support for leadership development across all levels of your company.
-It’s not a surprise that successful businesses use mentorship programs across their organizations.
+Hopefully, by now, you realise that mentorship programs not only enhance organizational culture and improve employee retention and engagement, but also act as a method of knowledge transfer, innovation, and support across all levels of your company.
+It’s no surprise that successful businesses utilize mentorship programs.

 No mentoring program will work out of the box, but there are several strategies you can use to make sure your mentoring programs get as close as possible to your desired results:

 1. Launch your program the right way: Don’t go in blind.
-Plan every aspect of your program before you start the launch process.
+Plan every aspect (or as many as you can) of your program before you start the launch process.
 As well, make sure you have executive buy-in and support.
 Be ready to market your program internally.
 Draw on the marketing team’s brain trust if you can!

-2. Utilize effective matching strategies and technology: If you’re planning to have more than a handful of participants, you need to match and automate the process with a software-based approach.
+2. Utilize effective matching strategies and technology: If you are planning to have more than a handful of participants, you need to match and automate the process with a software-based approach.
 Matching algorithms cut the time it takes to match, allow you to match across a larger set of criteria, and remove bias.
-This results in better programmatic outcomes, something you don’t want to put at risk.
+This results in better programmatic outcomes, something we are sure you don’t want to put at risk.

 3. Maintain regular program engagement: Mentoring programs require regular participant engagement to ensure success.
 You can do this manually, but a software-based approach allows you to automate communications and reminders (and makes that data measurable).